redectro/Concave-NFT-SC/TEST_REPORT.md

 ## Test Details

-The following is the report of all tested statements.
+The following is the report of all tested statements - a total of 65 tests.
 Of course the statements are useless unless the code used to test the statements is appropriate.
 All the tests can be found in `test/test.js`.

 In the below report, `>_` indicates that the contract was redeployed before the beginning of that test.